Click highlighted words for images and additional information

 Take a Vermeer, subtract figures, furniture, props, and much more emerges.
 Subtract the temptation to allegorize and you get newly focused vision.
 Elongated or widened rooms suddenly reveal their artifice.
 Deem's interiors are explorations of how to paint beyond the realism that makes things invisible through routine perception.

-Extended Vermeer the shadow of the window-wall inhabits the bright reflection coming as if from a door opening.
+In Extended Vermeer the shadow of the window-wall inhabits the bright reflection coming as if from a door opening.
 Shadow and light extend the space of the painting.
 The blue-upholstered chair is waiting for someone bold enough to sit in light and shade, willing to let the shadow of the past be cast over him so that he can in turn illuminate the presence of the past.
 That chair: Deem's self-portrait.

-Painting Perspective perspective is caught in the act of trying to deceive us.
+Now, let us look at painting not as product but as action.
+In Painting Perspective perspective is caught in the act of trying to deceive us.
 Smudges of paint and lines drawn through the wall with its leaded-glass windows draw the eye to a perspectival image whose vanishing point swerves to the left.
 But then we hit the wall directly before us where a map tells not about the wide world but about the flatness of the picture.

 Deem's probing of representation as the production of imaginary spaces is not limited to Vermeer.
 The hanging glass orb, evoking the mirror in Van Eyck's famous Arnolfini wedding scene, does not mirror us but in its roundness reflects the smudges of paint on the left wall.
 The curtain is raised so that we can look into the kitchen where the miraculous world of painting is fabricated.
 The mirror reflects the act of painting in history.
 Vermeer after Van Eyck, Deem after Vermeer.
 Now, and then.
 (Mieke Bal, Exhibition brochure announcement Pavel Zoubok Gallery, New York, March-April 2002).